cloudify-cosmo/getcloudify.org/guide/3.1/guide-policies.md

 Add monitoring to compute nodes that require auto healing.

-At the moment, due to a limitation of existing policies, it is required that exactly one monitor will be added to the monitored nodes.
+At the moment, due to a limitation of existing policies, it is required that exactly one metric will be published by the monitored nodes.

 Another limitation requires that only compute nodes will have auto heal configured for them.
 Otherwise, when a certain compute node instance fails, node instances that are contained in it are also likely to fail, which in turn will cause the auto heal workflow to be triggered multiple times.